Weighted Additive Spanners: Introduction

 \begin{theorem} For any $G=(V, E, w)$ and demand pairs $P$, there is a $+4W$ pairwise spanner with $O(np^{2/7})$ edges.
-In the all-pairs setting $P = V \times V$, the bound improves to $O(n^{7/5})$. \end{theorem}
+In the all-pairs setting $P = V \times V$, the bound improves to $\Oish(n^{7/5})$. \end{theorem}

 These two results exactly match previous ones for unweighted graphs \cite{chechik2013new, Kavitha2017, Kavitha15, Aingworth99fast}, with $+2W$ ($+4W$) in place of $+2$ ($+4$).
 Theorem \ref{thm:intro2span} is partially tight in the following sense: it implies that $O(n^{3/2})$ edges are needed for a $+2W$ spanner when $p=O(n^{3/2})$, and neither of these values can be unilaterally improved.
-Relatedly, Theorem \ref{thm:intro4span} implies that $O(n^{7/5})$ edges are needed for a $+4W$ spanner when $p = O(n^{7/5})$; it may be possible to improve this, but it would likely imply an improved $+4W$ all-pairs spanner over \cite{chechik2013new} which will likely be hard to achieve (see discussion in \cite{bodwin2020note}).

 Our next two results are actually a bit weaker than the corresponding unweighted ones \cite{Kavitha2017, Cygan13, Pettie09}: for a technical reason, we take on slightly more error in the weighted setting (the corresponding unweighted results have $+6$ and $+2$ error respectively).

 \begin{theorem} For any $G =(V,E,w)$ and demand pairs $P$, there is a $+8W$ pairwise spanner with $O(np^{1/4})$ edges.
 In the all-pairs setting $P = V \times V$, the bound improves to $O(n^{4/3})$. \end{theorem}